Approximating Competitive Equilibrium by Nash Welfare: Introduction

-We call a utility function $u(.)$ \emph{separable} if $u(x)=\sum_{j\in\goods}v_j(x_j)$.
+\paragraph{Examples of Gale-substitute utilities} It turns out that ($\Sigma$-)Gale-substitutes capture a wide range of natural utility functions.
+We call a utility function $u(.)$ \emph{separable} if $u(\mx)=\sum_{j\in\goods}v_j(x_j)$.
 This class gives an important example of $\Sigma$-Gale-substitutes.
 Note that such utilities, in general, are neither homogeneous nor WGS.
 As mentioned above, competitive equilibrium computation is already PPAD-hard for the separable piecewise linear concave (SPLC) case when each $v_j$ is piecewise linear.
 This class has attracted significant attention on its own \cite{AnariMGV18,ChenDDT09,ChenPY13,GargMSV15,VaziraniY11}. \begin{restatable}{theorem}{sepgale} Every separable utility function is $\Sigma$-Gale-substitutes. \end{restatable}

-We consider two further examples of piecewise linear Gale-substitutes utilities: \begin{itemize} \item \emph{Leontief-free (LF) utilities}~\cite{FHHH23,garg2014dichotomies,GoyalSG23}: Consider a set $K$ of segments, and let $u(x) \defeq \max \sum_{k\in K} u_k$: $u_k = \sum_{j\in \goods} a_{jk}z_{jk},\ \ u_k \le \ell_k;\ \forall k\in K$; $\sum_{k\in K} z_{jk} \le x_j\ \forall j\in \goods$; $\mz\ge0$.
-That is, an LF function is given by a set of linear functions $u_k$'s with a maximum utility limit $\ell_k$ on each $k\in K$.
+We consider two further examples of non-separable, piecewise linear Gale-substitutes utilities: \begin{itemize} \item \emph{Leontief-free (LF) utilities}~\cite{FHHH23,garg2014dichotomies,GoyalSG23}: Consider a set $K$ of segments, and let $u(\mx) \defeq \max \sum_{k\in K} u_k$: $u_k = \sum_{j\in \goods} a_{jk}z_{jk},\ \ u_k \le \ell_k;\ \forall k\in K$; $\sum_{k\in K} z_{jk} \le x_j\ \forall j\in \goods$; $\mz\ge0$.
+That is, an LF function is given by a set of linear functions $u_k$, with a maximum utility limit $\ell_k$ on each $k\in K$.
 LF captures interesting non-separable PLC functions, and includes SPLC as a special case where each segment $k\in K$ has exactly one $j$ with $a_{jk} >0$. \item \emph{Generalized network utilities}: We introduce a new and broad class of utility functions defined by generalized flow instances.
 Here, the goods correspond to source nodes in a flow network with supply $x_j$, $j\in\goods$.
-Each arc has a capacity and a gain factor, and the utility $u(x)$ is the maximum flow value that can reach a designated sink node $t$ from supplies $x$.
+Each arc has a capacity and a gain factor, and the utility $u(\mx)$ is the maximum flow value that can reach a designated sink node $t$ from supplies $\mx$.
+This value can be computed in polynomial time.
 The precise definitions are given in Section~\ref{sec:utility}.
-LF can be formulated as a special case of a network with two layers, the middle layer between the sources and the sink corresponding to the segments $K$. \end{itemize}
+Additionally, LF can be formulated as a special case of a network with two layers, the middle layer between the sources and the sink corresponding to the segments $K$. \end{itemize}